 A forward contract allows you to fix a prevailing exchange rate for a future overseas payment.
 Protecting your rate from any upturns or downturns in the market, a forward contract is also often referred to as a currency forward or deliverable forward and is one of many foreign exchange tools we offer.

-What are the benefits of a forward contract?
+What are the benefits of a currency forward?

-If you’re placing orders in advance and are clear on the cost, you can agree a deliverable forward for that amount and avoid any pressure on planned or advertised prices.
-This works both ways, however, as the contract also ensures you receive the same agreed exchange rate even if the rate moves in your favour by the time it comes to settlement.
+This works both ways, however, as a disadvantage of a forward contract is that it would provide you with the same agreed exchange rate even if the rate moved even further in your favour by the time it came to settlement.

-How can I agree a currency forward with moneycorp?
+How long can I secure a forward exchange contract for?

 The forward contracts we offer typically allow you to lock in an exchange rate for up to two years (this may require a deposit).
 With a Moneycorp business account, you are able to agree a forward contract by speaking with your dedicated Relationship Manager.
 They can talk you through the process and agree an amount and duration for your contract, as well as answer any questions or queries you may have.

 In addition to a foreign exchange forward contract, we also provide a wide range of FX solutions for your business needs.